BiggerHao/widgets/iris-visualization/README.md

 A brief document describing the visualization is available [here](https://docs.google.com/document/d/1sk7hTEFk8jqbt0vfpPgmUH7FNPCHhnhhhxxyu7X7CNM/edit?usp=sharing).

-## Template
+## Authors
+Main repository of the visualization can ben found [here](https://github.com/GiovFiordeponti/D3_XState_Playground).
 The application is built from a template realized by the [Sapienza Aware Group](https://github.com/aware-diag-sapienza/va-template/).